The 10 Principles of Intuitive Eating

 The 10 Intuitive Eating Principles were created by Evelyn Tribole and Else Resch and published in the 3rd edition of their book "Intuitive Eating A Revolutionary Program that Works - 4th Edition"

 The philosophy behind the evidenced based program created by Tribole and Resch is to help people break free from dieting and to be able to give permission to eat without restriction and worry.

 Intuitive eating is a method of eating and moving your body which puts you and not an external diet/meal plan/program at the center of food and movement choices.
-Essentially it extracts you from the diet culture mentality and instead leads you on a journey inward to reconnect with your body in a positive and compassionate way.
+Essentially it extracts you from the diet culture mentality and instead leads you on a journey inward to reconnect with your body and food in a positive and compassionate way.
 The 10 Principles are outlined in detail below to help you to understand the whole philosophy and approach of Intuitive Eating.

 Here is a brief summary of the 10 Principles:

 Principle 1: Ditch the diet mentality